Ezzaldeen-Saeed/RayScan/README.md

 ## How It Works

 1. Upload an X-ray image through the app.
-2. Choose the type of analysis (Chest or Arm).
+2. Choose the type of analysis (Chest or Fracture).
 3. Receive a detailed report with detected abnormalities or fractures.